cstubben/trinotateR/README.md

 proteins     25504       38144
 ```

-Load the [DataTables](https://rstudio.github.io/DT) to  browse and search within the table.
+Load the [DataTables](https://rstudio.github.io/DT) library to  browse and search within the table using RStudio.
 The screenshot below shows the Pfam DataTable while searching for "photos" - the full table with all 3278 rows is available [here](http://cstubben.github.io/genomes/Pfam.html).

 ```
 library(DT)